 Lenders measure reserves based on the number of times you would be able to make your mortgage payment if you were unable to work or otherwise bring in income.
 While 2 months is often the baseline, more may be required depending on the loan program.

 Why do lenders suggest larger down payments from self-employed individuals?

-Although the down payment requirements for Rocket Mortgage don’t change as a result of self-employment, some mortgage lenders may try to mitigate their risks by having you make a higher down payment, which results in a lower loan-to-value ratio (LTV).
-That’s a fancy way of saying that lenders like it when you have as much to lose in the transaction as they do if you’re unable to make your payment.
+Although the down payment requirements for Rocket Mortgage don’t change because a borrower is self-employed, some mortgage lenders may try to mitigate their risks by having you make a higher down payment, which results in a lower loan-to-value ratio (LTV).

 The Bottom Line

 As a self-employed person, you’ll have to jump through a few extra hoops to get a mortgage.
-The major difference is that you’ll have to provide business income documents because your income is ultimately tied to the success of the business.
+The major difference is that you’ll have to provide business income documents since your income is ultimately tied to the success of your business.

 Rocket Mortgage, LLC, Rocket Homes Real Estate LLC, RockLoans Marketplace LLC (doing business as Rocket Loans) and Rocket Auto LLC are separate operating subsidiaries of Rocket Companies, Inc. (NYSE: RKT).
 Each company is a separate legal entity operated and managed through its own management and governance structure as required by its state of incorporation and applicable legal and regulatory requirements.

 Rocket Homes℠ is a registered trademark licensed to Rocket Homes Real Estate LLC.
 The Rocket Homes℠ logo is a service mark licensed to Rocket Homes Real Estate LLC.
 Rocket Homes Real Estate LLC fully supports the principles of the Fair Housing Act.